thomas-yu-epfl/Model_Informed_Machine_Learning/README.md

 # Model_Informed_Machine_Learning
-Code and Trained Models for Model_Informed_Machine_Learning, will be completed upon acceptance of paper
+Code and Trained Models for Model_Informed_Machine_Learning.

+Tested with Python 3.6, using Tensorflow 2.0